David Horner

 Career

-Became lecturer in Department of Drama in Durban, then the founding head of the Drama Department at the University of Durban-Westville .
+Became lecturer in Department of Drama in Durban, then the founding head of the Drama Department at the University of Durban-Westville.
 From here he was appointed as first head of the School of Speech and Drama, University of the Witwatersrand in 1975.

 Contribution to SA theatre, film, media and/or performance

-Children's Theatre presented an evening of readings by Horner in 1958.
+The Children's Theatre presented an evening of readings by Horner in 1958.

-Performed in The King and I (as “The King”), Pygmalion (as “Higgins”), King Lear (as “Gloucester”), Twelfth Night (as “Aguecheek”), The Prisoner (as “Cardinal”), Royal Hunt of the Sun (as “de Soto” with PACT, 1981).
+Other roles (dates unknown) include The King and I (as “The King”), Pygmalion (as “Higgins”), King Lear (as “Gloucester”), Twelfth Night (as “Aguecheek”), The Prisoner (as “Cardinal”).

 For many years he played the role of Christ in the Durban Passion Play until the role was taken over by Jonathan Berwick in 1978.

-Directed A Midsummer Night's Dream (1984).
+1984: A Midsummer Night's Dream

 Awards, etc